ricksliu/ascii-art-converter/README.md

 # ascii-art-converter

 Converts videos into ASCII art.
-Uses Python with opencv, pillow and moviepy.
+Uses Python with OpenCV, Pillow and MoviePy.

 ## Setup